codetricity/theta_mjpeg_view/README.md

 Tested with firmware 1.31

-## Status
+## ToDo

-Rewrite app to isolate updating of stateful widgets.
-The counter at the buttom is likely causing white flickers to the screen.
+- Rewrite app to isolate updating of stateful widgets, which may improve updating.
+Though, it seems to work great now with the gaplessPlayback and precacheImage implementation
+- change fps button color when selected.
+- figure out why app only works on SC2 and not on V/Z1.
+The http request doesn't return the same result on V/Z1.
+For the V/Z1, I built a different app using the dart:io HttpClient() instead of the http package.

+## Tips for Smooth Playback

-## gaplessPlayback
+### gaplessPlayback

 Implemented
 [gaplessPlayback](https://api.flutter.dev/flutter/widgets/Image/gaplessPlayback.html) property.

-## precacheImage
+### precacheImage

 I used [precacheImage](https://api.flutter.dev/flutter/widgets/precacheImage.html) to eliminate a white flickering problem.
 I'm not sure when the cache is cleared or if the physical